bgwest/04-binary-FUNdamentals/README.md

   ![Slime picture](./src/assets/slime.bmp)
 ___
+## Testing
-- To test code, simply run the  ```npm run test``` command in your terminal and watch for <span style="color:green">GREEN</span>.
+- To test code, simply run the  ```npm run test``` command in your terminal and watch for GREEN.
 Testing is done in this appliction using the Jest testing suite and also Travis CI for continuous integration.

 ## Architecture
 - JavaScript,